aanban/esp32_beo4/README.md

 ### 2.1.1.
 Hardware work arround
 In terms of hardware, a monoflop can suppress the interference pulses.
 The following circuit with a TLC555 has worked.
 The low pulse is extended to ca. 620µs.
-The output signal `ir_out` is high-active, therfore the interrupt service routine has to be attached to the rising edge.
+The output signal `ir_out` is high-active, therefore `mode=RISING` must be set in the `attachInterrupt()` function instead of `mode=FALLING`.

 ![d](doc/tsop7000_ne555.png)

 ### 2.1.2.
 Software solution
 The software-based work-arround is easier to implement.
 Debouncing (similar to debouncing of buttons) is implemented within the interrupt service routine.
 Timestamps are measured for each interrupt and compared with the previous interrupt.
-The timestamp is put into the `g_isr_queue` queue only, if the previous interrupt was more than 600µs ago, i.e. the short interference pulses will be suppressed.
+The timestamp is put into the `g_isr_queue` queue only, if the previous interrupt was more than `t_debounce=600µs` ago, i.e. the short interference pulses will be suppressed.

 ```cpp
 // interrupt service routine